juadiegaitan/GEN242-2016/mydoc/mydoc_Programming_in_R_04.md

 __Arguments__

 * It is often useful to provide default values for arguments (_e.g._: `arg1=1:10`).
 This way they don't need to be provided in a function call.
-The argument list can also be left empty (`myfct <- function() { fct_body }`) when a function is expected to return always the same value(s).
+The argument list can also be left empty (`myfct <- function() { fct_body }`) if a function is expected to return always the same value(s).
 The argument `...` can be used to allow one function to pass on argument settings to another.

 __Body__